theaquacadet/pillager/README.md

 By default this script will download into the current directory.
 The download path can be changed by specifying where you want it to save to after the command i.e.,
 >./pillager.sh /path/to/download/to

+When a link is pillaged, the link address will be stored in ~/.pillager/list.